hamitzor/image.js/README.md

-# image-analyser
+# js-img

-An application that can be used to analyse images.
-It can also be used to compress images.
+An image preprocessing library.

 To run the demo application simply run: